English name: Black Marsh Turtle (aka “Black Mud Turtle”, “Black Terrapin”, or “Smiling Terrapin”)

 Description: Shell is up to 30cm long.
-A small turtle species with a keeled shell.
-Shell and body are black, sometimes with brown streaks.
+Shell is keeled and black, sometimes with brown streaks.
 Head is large and black and sometimes has round white spots, which may be distinct or faded.
 The distinctly upturned mouth has given it the alternative name, “Smiling Terrapin”.

 Similar Species: Malayan Snail-eating Turtle has light stripes on the head rather than pale spots.

 Southeast Asian Box Turtle has a higher shell and light stripes on the head.

 Red-eared Slider has red and yellow markings on its head.

 Giant Asian Pond Turtle has a higher shell and is much larger.

 Habitat: Found in marshes, swamps, ponds, and other shallow, slow-moving water bodies with dense vegetation.
 Spends most of the day at the muddy water bottoms, only surfacing occasionally.
 Will sometimes come onto the banks at night to forage.